 Let yourself REALLY dwell in these sensations, sink into them.

-The reason that this sense of presence barely seems to be here, is when you take yourself to be the mind, without realizing it.
+The reason that this sense of presence barely seems to be here, is that you take yourself to be the mind, without realizing it.

 From the time you were born, you were called by your name, this name was registered inside of the mind.